AntoineBRTL/GraphiteEngine/Readme.md

 }
 ```

-This exemple create a cube.
+This exemple creates a cube.